Colocation

 Background

 colocation sits alongside hyperscale as a distinct segment in the data centre market.
 While hyperscalers build purpose-built owner-operated campuses, colocation serves smaller enterprises and cloud providers that cannot justify owning a facility.
-The AI infrastructure boom affects colocation through GPU-as-a-service demand: operators including CoreWeave, Lambda Labs, and others lease colocation capacity to run GPU clusters for AI training customers.
+The AI infrastructure boom is reaching colocation through GPU-as-a-service demand: operators including CoreWeave and Lambda Labs lease colocation capacity to run GPU clusters for AI training customers.

 Grid-connection constraints affect colocation operators differently from hyperscalers.
-A colo provider cannot shift to behind-the-meter gas generation as easily as a hyperscaler with a single-operator power budget: it must serve multiple tenants with potentially different power requirements and sustainability commitments.
-This makes the queue problem particularly acute for colocation expansion in constrained markets like Dublin, London, and Northern Virginia.
+A colo provider cannot easily shift to behind-the-meter gas generation because it must serve multiple tenants with potentially different power requirements and sustainability commitments.
+This makes the grid queue problem particularly acute for colocation expansion in constrained markets such as Dublin, London, and Northern Virginia.